ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/export_import/_includes/s3_export.md

 # Exporting data to S3-compatible storage

-Running the `export s3` command starts, on the server side, exporting data and information about data schema objects to S3-compatible storage in the format described in the [File structure](../file_structure.md) article:
+The `export s3` command starts exporting data and information on the server side about data schema objects to S3-compatible storage, in the format described under [File structure](../file_structure.md):

 ```bash
 {{ ydb-cli }} [connection options] export s3 [options]